Esophageal Stent Procedure

 The healthcare provider will slowly put a catheter through your mouth and into your

-The provider will move the folded-up esophageal stent over the catheter to the blockage
+The provider will move the collapsed esophageal stent over the catheter to the blockage

 site.
 The stent is often made of metal or plastic.
-It will then open up against the
+The stent will then expand against

 After the procedure has been completed, the provider will remove the catheter from